dandehavilland/osx-spoof-mac-address/README.md

 # osx-spoof-mac-address

-I recently left my bittorrent client open and active (down/uploading totally legit data) whilst connected to a free café network.
+I recently left my bittorrent client open and active (down/uploading totally legit data ofcourse...) whilst connected to a free café network.
 Thanks to this, my MAC address was blackisted.
 Ooops.

 After a little research, I could put together this script which assigns a new,